agaby/darl-dev/Darl.GraphQL/md/darl.md

 ## Duration constants
 This permits the definition of time offsets.
-Since constants are frequently re-used and it is better practice to keep them in one place, DARL does not allow the use of period literals inside rules.
-Instead you should define a period constant and use the name of that constant.
+Since constants are frequently re-used and it is better practice to keep them in one place, DARL does not allow the use of duration literals inside rules.
+Instead you should define a duration constant and use the name of that constant.

 ```darl
 duration trial_duration 30.00:00:0.0;
 ```

-The format of a period definition is <days>.<hours>:<minutes>:<seconds> where days, hours and minutes are integers and seconds ids a real number.
+The format of a duration definition is <days>.<hours>:<minutes>:<seconds> where days, hours and minutes are integers and seconds ids a real number.
 Examples are:

 ```